 These advantages lead to a problem for attackers.
-The name of the game is money: Threat actors aim for cost-effectiveness, seeking the highest return for the least amount of effort.
+The name of the game is monetary gain: threat actors aim for cost-effectiveness, seeking the highest return for the least amount of effort.
 Yet the rewards for creating and delivering file-based malware diminish as soon as it ends up on public feeds.
 If the malware’s signature is detected two days after release, the attacker’s ROI (return on investment) may be significantly less than expected, or even negligible.

 How Does Fileless Malware Work?

 That link or website then loads the Flash application and implements a relevant exploit in order to infect the user’s machine.
-Afterward, the malware uses shellcode in order to run a command that allows it to both download and execute the payload solely within memory.
+Afterward, the malware uses shellcode to run a command allowing it to download and execute the payload solely within memory.

 This means that there is no trace of its activity.
-Depending on the goals of the hacker, the malware could then compromise sensitive data, cause damage to the victim’s computer, or perform other harmful actions like data theft and/or encryption.
+Depending on the hacker’s goals, the malware could compromise sensitive data, cause damage to the victim’s computer, or perform other harmful actions like data theft and encryption.

 The key takeaway here is that this type of malware attack relies on social engineering in order to be successful.